icemanx7/rust-movie-api-loader/README.md

 * Serde: JSON conversion
 * Tokio: For async operations
 * dotenv: Reading environment files where the Api Keys will be store

+# REMEMBER TO ADD YOUR .ENV file with the API KEY